Luucko/ErasmusGo/doc/Project Documentation.md

 - As a student, I want to access a calendar with holidays and important dates, so that I stay organized.
 - As a non-native Portuguese-speaking student, I want to learn some basic Portuguese to survive and to receive information on how to learn more Portuguese.
 - As a student, I want to find out how I can get to school using public transport, so I can plan my commute.
-- As an administrator, I want to be able to change a student’s information if necessary, so that the data remains accurate.

 ### **Could have**: Nice-to-have features.
 - As a new Erasmus student, I want to locate classrooms on a map, so that I can find my classes easily.
 - As a student, I want to view a list of upcoming events, so I can participate and meet others.
 - As a student from another country, I want to find others from my country, so that I can connect with them.
 - As a student, I want to know what discounts I qualify for by being a student, so that I can save money.
-- As an administrator, I want to be able to add new upcoming events, so that the Erasmus students can see them in their calendars.

 ### **Won’t have** (for now): Features you defer to later iterations.
 - /